nyancrimew/JTerm/src/markdown/Scripting.md

 ## Run a script

-A script can be executed in two ways, either by using the `run` command with the path to the script or by adding `./` to the beginning of the path and executing this as a command.
+A script can be executed by using the `run` command with the path to the script.

 ## Commenting a script